Published: Last Updated:

 Every product is carefully selected by our editors and experts.
 If you buy from a link, we may earn a commission.
 Learn more.
 For more information on how we test products, click here.

-If the idea of a battery-powered cooler is appealing to you as a camper or adventurer you’re in for a nice surprise.
+If the idea of a battery-powered cooler appeals to you as a camper or adventurer, you’re in for a nice surprise.
 Just like electric vehicles, mobile phones, laptops, etc., lithium batteries have become more compact, efficient, and effective for various outdoor uses in the last few years.
-I believe battery-powered fridges (or coolers) are the next big thing in camping, and to test the theory I got my hands on Anker’s Everfrost 40.
+I believe battery-powered fridges (or coolers) are the next big thing in camping, and to test the theory, I got my hands on Anker’s Everfrost 40.

-Should you consider buying one of these over your traditional 12-volt Dometic or Engel fridge/freezer?
-What are the downsides of battery-powered fridge ownership?
+Should you consider buying a battery-powered fridge over your traditional 12-volt Dometic or Engel fridge/freezer?
+What are the downsides of owning a battery-powered fridge?
 Let’s take a closer look.

 RELATED: Our favourite camping essentials for your next adventure.